tudocomp/tudocomp/docs/Documentation.md

 used for quick developmental tests to avoid the registration procedure.
 It can also be used as a template for new test suites.

+All tests are compiled with the `gtest` library.
+The library usually runs all tests continuing on errors.
+To terminate the program on a failure, one can pass the argument `--gtest_break_on_failure` as a command line parameter.
+This is useful for debugging with `gdb`.

 ## Input and Output

 *tudocomp* provides an abstraction for handling input from different kinds of